 As I continued to meditate on Isaiah 53:5, God showed me that just as Jesus had endured the chastisement my own sins earned, Jesus had endured the chastisement those people had earned as well.
 As I began pondering that He was literally paying for their sins on the cross, as well as mine, the anger and bitterness I was harboring started to melt away.
 That sin’s debt to me—and there was one—was paid in full, and this payment was above and beyond the debt in every way.
 Frozen-hearted frustration over the blessings of God on the offenders’ lives melted into the warmth of the love of God that seeks to bless, forgive, and help.
 As I imagined Jesus taking the discipline and chastisement needed for my heart to receive peace, I was humbled at the pride I had in holding those offenses against others.
 Hadn’t Jesus done enough to earn me His peace?
 Hadn’t He paid enough for the minor infractions I felt I had endured?
 Yes, He had.
 And as I released the bitterness and pain of holding on to the poison of unforgiveness, I was embraced again by God’s love and overwhelmed with His goodness to us all once again.

 If you are holding on to the offenses of others because they haven’t repented, I implore you to release those things to God and let the chastisement Jesus endured stand for them.
+Forgive their sin debt to you and commit them to God.
 He took their place, so you could have His peace.